matthewelstone/my-recipe-book/README.md

 6. Within Deploy select enable Automatic deploys.
 Below this you can select which branch you would like to deploy.
 7. Click this to open the App.

+### Credits

+- [Materialize](https://materializecss.com/) was used for the structure and layout of the site.
+- [Stackoverflow](https://stackoverflow.com/) was used to help find solutions to issues whilst building the project.
+- [BBCFood](https://www.bbc.co.uk/food) [OliveMagazine](https://www.olivemagazine.com/) [YotamOttolenghi](https://ottolenghi.co.uk/recipes) were used for the recipes on the site.
+- [Code Institute](https://learn.codeinstitute.net/login?next=/) mini task project was used as a starting point for the project to help functionality.